Big Changes at MSP --Big Surprise to MAC Planners.

 4. Cost and schedule details for airport facilities based on passengers and passenger services.

-However, use of MSP airport recovering from COVID-19
+However, use of MSP airport during and recovering from COVID-19, varied demand, and affected flight planning.

-What the New Rules Allow.
-Either A. Less than 136 operations per hour with nearly equal arrivals and departures" or B. balancing arrivals and departures over a longer period than an hour.
+What the 2019 Rules Allow.
+Either A. Less than 136 operations per hour with "nearly equal arrivals and departures" or B. balancing arrivals and departures over a longer period than an hour.
 That is, in comprehensive plan assumptions, the 25% peak hour difference and the two options are very significant and quite different.

 Safe and affordable (costs financed by airfares do not hobble Twin Cities economic growth capacity) MSP facilities and operating costs, an annual O&D passenger goal, and increases in GHG, carbon sub-micron particulates or other overflight emissions limits, and the issue of land use or land acquisition are beyond the sole authority of MAC.